wavefrontHQ/docs/pages/doc/logging_overview.md

 The Logs Browser opens in a new tab with the following configurations:

-* The selected 1-second time window corresponds to the time of the event on the RED metrics charts.
+* The search time window corresponds to the trace time window per the RED metrics charts.
 * The search query contains the corresponding include `traceId`, `source`, `application`, and `service` tag filters.
 ![screenshot of the traces browser with the search logs with traceId highlighted](images/logging_traces_search.png)